-The fund has entered into a management contract with FMR, pursuant to which FMR furnishes investment advisory and other services.
+The fund has entered into a management contract with FMR, pursuant to which FMR furnishes investment advisory and other services with its investment objective, policies and limitations.

-Management Services.
-Under the terms of its management contract with the fund, FMR acts as investment adviser and, subject to the supervision of the Board of Trustees, has overall responsibility for directing the investments of the fund in accordance with its investment objective, policies and limitations.
 FMR also provides the fund with all necessary office facilities and personnel for servicing the fund's investments, compensates all officers of the fund and all Trustees who are interested persons of the trust or of FMR, and compensates all personnel of the fund or FMR performing services relating to research, statistical and investment activities.